ScarfBoy0903/P2P-ChatRoom/README.md

  # Objectives
  The objective of the project is to build a desktop app that could connect users to one another.
-Users can see each others from their front camera, also they could type in words with each other.
+Users can see each others from their front camera, also they could type in words to communicate with each other.
  This project is called **skyscraper meeting** is because it can be used only in **same subnet** by far.
 We are still trying to acheive TCP hole punching.
  # Features
    - Kivy GUI